JKelliher/Campr_Repository/TESTING.md

 Jacob Unger

 # Testing
-Note: The following are packeges required to run testing of this project: \
+Note: The following are packages required to run testing of this project: \
 Python3 \
 Sqlite3 \
 Flask \